bdurand/sidekiq-encrypted_args/README.md

 ## The Solution

-This gem adds Sidekiq middleware that allows you to specify arguments to the `perform` method in your workers that should be encrypted in Redis.
+This gem adds Sidekiq middleware that allows you to specify job arguments for your workers that should be encrypted in Redis.
 You do this by adding `encrypted_args` to the `sidekiq_options` in the worker.
 Jobs for these workers will have their arguments encrypted before being stored in Redis and decrypted before the `perform` method is called.

-To use the gem, you will need to set an encryption key used to encrypt the arguments and add middleware to your Sidekiq client and server middleware stacks.
+To use the gem, you will need to specify a secret used to encrypt the arguments as well as add the middleware to your Sidekiq client and server middleware stacks.

 The full initialization code would look something like this: